awsdocs/amazon-connect-admin-guide/doc_source/review-recorded-conversations.md

 Managers can review past conversations between agents and customers\.
 To set this up, you need to [set up recording behavior](set-up-recordings.md), assign managers the appropriate permissions, and then show them how to access the recorded conversations\.

-A conversation is recorded only when the contact is connected to an agent\.
+**When is a conversation recorded?** A conversation is recorded only when the contact is connected to an agent\.
 The contact is not recorded before then, when they are connected to the IVR\.
+If the call is transferred externally, the call recording stops when the agent drops from the call\.

 **Tip**
 When call recording is enabled, the recording is placed in your S3 bucket shortly after the contact is disconnected\.
 Then the recording is available for you to review it using the steps in this article\.